Lawn: Grass seed for shade

-Grass seed mixes have been developed to include only grass seed species that grow will in low sunlight conditions.
+Grass seed mixes have been developed to include only grass seed species that grow well in low sunlight conditions.
 These seed mixes are designed to deal with light shade caused by trees that can create patchiness, or slightly heavier shade that prevents the full growth of grass.
 Most lawns will experience shade in some shape or form due to surrounding fences, furniture, trees or hedges and these grass seed species' are especially useful in the Northern Hemisphere and Northwestern Europe.